The Time Traveller's Guide to Medieval England: Illustrations

-All the illustrations in the volume were provided by British Library.
+All the illustrations in the volume were provided by the British Library.

 Reception

-The book is one of the best-selling social history titles of the twenty-first century, it reached number six on the Sunday Times paperback non-fiction bestseller list at Christmas 2009.
 The book has sold more than 250,000 paperback copies in the UK, 100,000 copies in the USA, and is published in several other languages.

-On first publication it was widely praised.
 Sue Arnold, writing in The Guardian, commented "After The Canterbury Tales this has to be the most entertaining book ever written about the Middle Ages."
-The historian Alison Weir stated,"It`s an incredible tour de force, a vivid and page-turning evocation of an age that is long-gone yet has been brought to life again in vibrant and robust fashion thanks to Ian Mortimer`s impeccable scholarship and pacy writing."
-Professor Steohen Howe, writing in The Independent, remarked that it was "Perhaps the most enjoyable history book I've read all year."
+Professor Stephen Howe, writing in The Independent, remarked that it was "Perhaps the most enjoyable history book I've read all year."

 A review written by Kathryn Hughes for The Guardian praised the book's different approach and abundance of trivia, adding that "It is Monty Python and the Holy Grail with footnotes and, my goodness, it is fun...
 The result of this careful blend of scholarship and fancy is a jaunty journey through the 14th century, one that wriggles with the stuff of everyday life...
 [A] deft summary of life in the high medieval period."
-The Washington Posts short review by Aaron Leitko vaunted the book as "Fodor's-style framework" and a travel book that gets into "heart of a different time zone".
+However she found the stylistic choice of narration to be "awkward".
+The Washington Posts short review by Aaron Leitko said it had a "Fodor's-style framework", like a travel book into the "heart of a different time zone".

-Tom Holland, writing for The Daily Telegraph, was a lone critical voice.
-He described the volume as an "old-fashioned study".
-Holland also proposed that Mortimer felt embarrassed to write a book about what was "familiar to a reader in the 19th century".
-Mortimer addressed Holland's criticism by implying that Holland had failed to understand the book, going as far as to call Holland's review "bizarre".
-In his reply, Mortimer assumed that Holland wanted the book to be "semi-fictionalised" and explained that such an approach would trivialise his work, as the volume is intended to be useful to students, but also hoped to stand the "test of time".
+Tom Holland, writing for The Daily Telegraph, described the volume as an "old-fashioned study".
+Holland also proposed that Mortimer felt embarrassed to write about what was already "familiar to a reader in the 19th century".
+Mortimer addressed Holland's criticism by implying that Holland had failed to understand his approach, going as far as to call Holland's review "bizarre".
+Mortimer believed that Holland wanted it to be "semi-fictionalised", and explained that such an approach would trivialise a work intended to be useful to students and that would stand the "test of time".